Skip to content

 Yorktown gives the Virginia stretch of Route 17 a clear colonial-history and York River anchor.
 It is most useful when the road needs more than a Hampton Roads transfer and the traveler wants the Tidewater history context to become visible.

-Use Yorktown between Newport News and Gloucester as a deliberate history stop, river-context pause, or Virginia-side reset before the route continues north through the Tidewater and Middle Peninsula sequence.
+Use Yorktown between Chesapeake and Fredericksburg as a deliberate history stop, river-context pause, or Virginia-side reset before the route continues through the Tidewater and Middle Peninsula sequence.

-Best as: colonial-history anchor Works as: York River pause Weak as: rushed pass-through Pairs with: Chesapeake, Gloucester, Virginia stretch
+Best as: colonial-history anchor Works as: York River pause Weak as: rushed pass-through Pairs with: Chesapeake, Fredericksburg, Virginia stretch

 Why Yorktown matters on Route 17